TL;DR Summary

 7. Quirks of the Language

-Spanish has a few unique features, like ¡upside-down punctuation! at the beginning of questions and exclamations.
-Why?
+Spanish has a few unique features, like ¡upside-down punctuation! at the beginning of questions and exclamations. ¿Why?
 Who knows.
 But it’s part of the charm.
-You’ll get used to it.

-And don’t worry about the subjunctive yet.
-That’s graduate-level stuff.
+And don’t worry about the trigger words for Spanish learners such as subjunctive just yet.
 Get comfortable with basic communication first.
 That’s where the real progress happens.

 Final Thoughts